Sweet 16 bound: No. 15 seed Oral Roberts stuns Florida 81-78

+The fraternity of No. 15 seeds to reach the second week of the NCAA Tournament has its second member.

+“It’s really just mind blowing,” said forward Kevin Obanor.
+“We’re grateful.
+Just happy that we got the win.”

-INDIANAPOLIS (AP) — Oral Roberts pulled off yet another upset to become just the second No. 15 seed in NCAA Tournament history to advance to the round of 16 with an 81-78 victory over Florida on Sunday night.
+Oral Roberts pulled off yet another upset to become just the second No. 15 seed in tournament history to advance to the round of 16 with an 81-78 victory over Florida on Sunday night.

-Kevin Obanor and Max Abams carried the Golden Eagles out of an 11-point deficit to knock off the Gators.
-Oral Roberts, which opened the tournament with a stunning upset over No. 2 seed Ohio State, will next try to knock off No. 3 seed Arkansas next weekend.
+Obanor and Abmas (pronounced ACE-mus) carried the Golden Eagles out of an 11-point deficit to knock off the Gators.
+Oral Roberts, which opened the tournament with a stunning upset over No. 2 seed Ohio State, will now try to knock off No. 3 seed Arkansas next weekend.

+“As I told the guys, we’re not going to let somebody put a number in front of our name and tell us that that’s our worth, or that’s our value,” Oral Roberts coach Paul Mills said.
+“We’re not capitulating to anybody here.”

 Obanor scored 28 points and Abmas, the regular season national leading scorer, finished with 26 as the Golden Eagles (18-10) closed the game on a 25-11 run to overcome the 11-point lead Florida held with less than 10 minutes remaining.